jydjygv/LG-GRAM/README.md

 Lg gram 13 z990 hackintosh

-Note I added a apple wifi card using one of my nvme ports
+Note I added a apple wifi card using one of my nvme ports to get wifi working